Short-Term & Temporary Disability in Arizona | Qualifications

 The Arizona Health Care Cost Containment System (AHCCCS) does not offer short-term disability.
 State Medicaid recipients who cannot work must seek financial support elsewhere.

-AHCCCS recipients are often eligible for home repair grants available to low-income families through at least three federal initiatives.
+AHCCCS recipients are often eligible for home repair help available to low-income families through at least three federal initiatives.

 1. Weatherization Assistance Program